 NOTE: Make sure you read up on how to properly use essential oils.
 Because they’re so concentrated, you generally shouldn’t put them directly on your skin without diluting them first.
 And because they don’t have preservatives, they often need to be stored in the fridge.

-I don’t use essential oils to treat any health conditions.
-You should definitely read up on the science before choosing to do so. https://www.discovermagazine.com/health/what-science-says-about-the-healing-potential-of-essential-oils and https://pmc.ncbi.nlm.nih.gov/articles/PMC7309671/
+You should definitely read up on the science before choosing to treat health conditions with essential oils. https://www.discovermagazine.com/health/what-science-says-about-the-healing-potential-of-essential-oils and https://pmc.ncbi.nlm.nih.gov/articles/PMC7309671/

 Photo Credit: Towfiqu barbhuiya